geodynamics/aspect/contrib/world_builder/doc/sphinx/user_manual/basic_starter_tutorial/19_spherical_models.md

 We have already mentioned spherical coordinates in {ref}`part:user_manual:chap:basic_starter_tutorial:sec:03_coordinate_system`.
 In this section we will focus on converting our current Cartesian model to a spherical model.

-To make this change two changes need to be made:
+To convert, two changes need to be made:

 1. The coordinate system should be set to spherical and a depth method needs to be set.
 2. The coordinates you provide need to be changed from Cartesian to spherical.

-To simplify the transition for this tutorial, we will just divide each coordinate by 10000, which will get is into a nice degree range.
+To simplify the transition for this tutorial, we will just divide each coordinate by 10000 which will put this into a nice degree range.

 ::::::{tab-set}